Visyond/website-hugo/site/content/_index.md

             Share only specific worksheets and dashboards with specific people for better control over information flow and data privacy.
       descr: >-
         Forget about version chaos.
 Track changes and scenarios, and collaborate on spreadsheets, analyses and dashboards in a secure environment connecting teams together.
-      infoVideo: /video/Track What Is Happening in Your Projects - Visyond.mp4
+      video: /video/Track What Is Happening in Your Projects - Visyond.mp4
-      infoVideoPoster: /video/Track What Is Happening in Your Projects - Visyond.jpg
+      videoPoster: /video/grid_thumbnail.jpg
       title: Be sure that nobody can corrupt data

     blockTitle: "Solve version chaos"